 The energy security and climate change in East Asia-Trilateral Cooperation is moving towards a Sustainable Future and it is a major development for the world.
 The challenges are manifold, and some are still unknown.
-Much remains to be done but regulatory progress will gradually unfold and pave the way for a global change which should ensure global sustainable development for all.
+Regulatory progress will gradually unfold and pave the way for a global change which should ensure global sustainable development for all, but much remains to be done.

 [1] Energy Security And Climate Change in East Asia – Jointly Getting on Track for A More Sustainable Future, the 3rd Young Leader’s Forum http://www.kas.de/japan/en/events/77881/